 The Liger Leadership Academy is for young people who have the potential to become New Zealand’s future entrepreneurs and leaders.
 These learners will contribute positively to their community and to our world.
 The Liger Leadership Academy is a six year programme (Year 8-13).
 It will open as a day school in 2022.

 We believe that students engage best when learning is meaningful, authentic, personalised and student-directed (MAPS©).
 Find out more by downloading our Prospectus.

 The Liger Leadership Academy’s curriculum is benchmarked against the New Zealand Curriculum.
 Learners who graduate from Liger Leadership Academy will leave with a National Certificate of Education Achievement (NCEA) which is the qualification issued by the New Zealand Qualifications Authority.
 Our learners will also complete a successful internship in the community and complete a successful Year 13 impact project.

 During their studies, learners will build a student portfolio of their work and write an essay at the end of each year, highlighting how they thought about-, raised awareness of-, promoted- or created change in their community, New Zealand, or the world.

-From 2022, we will take one cohort of students in years 8 and 9.
+From 2022, we will take students in years 8 and 9.
 At capacity, each cohort will target 48 students.
 They will experience the Liger Learning© curriculum, which includes Explorations, Essentials, Expertise and Extensions.